-I am a masters student at the University of California, Los Angeles, working with Prof. Aditya Grover on diffusion-based language models.
-Previously, I have worked as a Research Assistant at Nanyang Technological University, Singapore, with Prof. Albert Li, working on AI Planning with (Large) Language Models.
-I completed my bachelors in Electronics Engineering from BITS Pilani, India.
+I am a masters student at the University of California, Los Angeles, working on my Master's Thesis on Reasoning with Diffusion Language Models Prof. Aditya Grover on diffusion-based language models.
+Previously, I have worked as a Research Assistant at Nanyang Technological University, Singapore, with Prof. Albert Li, working on AI Planning with LLMs.
+I completed my bachelors from BITS Pilani, India.

 I did my undergraduate thesis with Prof. Donglai Wei at Boston College, in collaboration with Harvard VCG, where I was working on multimodal learning.
 I have also been advised by Prof. Rohit Babbar at Aalto University, working on Extreme Multilabel Classification for retrieval problems.